 We strive to be recognized by our stakeholders as setting the standard among the world’s great companies for integrity and principled performance.
 This is more than just doing the right thing.
 We also have to do it in the right way.

 Honesty, trust, and integrity are essential for meeting the highest standards of corporate governance.
-They’re not just the responsibility of our senior leaders and our board of directors.
-We’re all responsible.

 What’s right for customers